waa/baculabackupreport/README.md

 # bacula
 ## Bacula related scripts

 - **baculabackupreport.py:** Sends an HTML email report of jobs that have run in the past x hours.
 Can filter on Client and/or Job name (-c client-fd and/or -j jobname).
-This is a port of my previous bash/awk script that tried to perform a similar function. :)
+This is a port of my previous bash/awk script that grew to be completely unmaintainable.

 ```
 Usage: